justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 {{<img caption="The display shows how much it peaked, and how much time elapsed since it peaked." src="/imgs/blog-imgs/sourdough-starter-monitor-lid/jar1.jpg" >}}

-The firmware itself was fairly straightforward, where the only "fancy" thing I needed to do was save the jar height to EEPROM so that it's saved between sessions, even if it's powered off.
+With the architecture in place, the firmware itself was fairly straightforward.
+The only "fancy" thing I needed to do was save the jar height to EEPROM so that it would be saved between sessions, even if it's powered off.
 Interestingly, the ESP8266 doesn't actually have genuine EEPROM memory, so it's [emulated by using a section of flash memory](https://www.arduino.cc/reference/en/libraries/esp_eeprom/).

 ## Cloud Connectivity

 One of the more time consuming parts of this project was actually getting AWS set up on the ESP8266.
 I encountered many library compatibility issues, which I should have expected since this chip was released 6 years ago (at the time of development)!
-If I didn't have an ESP8266 in my box of parts that I wanted to use, I would have used the newer ESP32, which (hopefully) would present fewer issues.
+If I didn't have an ESP8266 in my box of parts that I wanted to use, I would have used the newer ESP32, which (hopefully) would have presented fewer issues.

 If you're looking to do the same, let me save you some headache!
 You can check out the template I made on [GitHub](https://github.com/justinmklam/aws-iot-esp266-demo) to get set up.

 Once I got it publishing messages over MQTT to AWS, I set up the cloud infrastructure to receive and save the data.
-The data flow is:
+The data flow was:

 1. Device sends the data in a message over MQTT
 2. On a message receive event, an [AWS Lambda](https://aws.amazon.com/lambda/) function is triggered to parse the data from the message and passes it to a [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/) delivery stream